 Falling under the "cheap and cheerful" category, past guests seem to appreciate this hostel's friendly staff and welcoming atmosphere, combined with an excellent location for exploring Mount Taal.

-Room options include 6-bed mixed dorms, 3-bed family rooms/shared bathrooms, doubles with shared or private bathrooms, and twin privates with shared bathrooms.
+Room options include six-bed mixed dorms, three-bed family rooms/shared bathrooms, doubles with shared or private bathrooms, and twin privates with shared bathrooms.

-Some reviews mention more attention to the shared bathrooms would be appreciated, but overall, this place offers good value for money!
+Some reviews mention that the shared bathrooms need more attention, but this place offers good value for money overall!
+Check pricing and availability at Hostelworld.

 Budget Hotel with Pool